vedph/cadmus-graph/docs/mappings.md

 So, the RDBMS based implementation of the builder looks in this table for an UID whose unsuffixed form is equal to that being handled.
 If none is found, the UID is used as such, without any suffix, and stored there with `has_suffix`=false.

-If any is found, the builder looks among those UIDs for one having the same SID.
-If it is found, it gets reused.
-Else, the UID gets with `has_suffix`=true.
+If any is found but the caller requested a unique UID, the UID gets its `has_suffix` field set to true.
 This means that effectively the UID of the entity will be equal to the unsuffixed form + `#` + the value of `id`.

-This implementation ensures that whenever the mapping rules produce an UID for a specific source (as defined by SID), it is reused if existing; otherwise, a new one is generated, eventually suffixed if this is required for it to be unique.

 ## Mapping Rule